 Your donors, through no fault of their own, have inboxes that are constantly bogged down with messages from various organizations, businesses, stores, news outlets, and bloggers.
 And it’s a rare person who actually reads all of it.

 So, how do you “cut through the clutter?”
-Here are five tips to ensure your email reaches (and resonates) with your donors:
+Download How to Write Amazing Fundraising Appeals That Raise More, and check out these 5 tips to ensure your email reaches (and resonates) with your donors:

 Tip 1: Think Before You Write.

 Before you start typing, think about why you’re writing.
 What is the purpose of the email?
 Is it to get the word out about your nonprofit’s recent activities?
 Is it to invite donors to an event?
 Is it an appeal for donations?
 The most effective emails focus on one thing.
 In other words, don’t combine the invitation to join the peer-to-peer campaign with a program announcement and sign off with a donation request to fund a new roof.

 Sure, you have a lot of things to tell your donors, but unless this is your periodic newsletter (and formatted as such), keep each email to one topic.
 If the need is vital, it deserves its own email.
 Need help narrowing down your list?
 Write down what you want to say and prioritize the messages by need.

 Once you’ve finalized your email’s topic, it’s time to start an outline.
 “Outline?” you say.
 “It’s just an email.
 What do I need an outline for?”
 True – emails should be short – but again, we’re going for effectiveness here, and there’s nothing like an outline to keep your writing focused.

 Here’s what I’m suggesting: At the top of your outline, write the goal of this email (e.g. “get donations to the Spring campaign”).
 Then, jot down whatever supporting points or bits of information that you think will encourage your readers to take that action.
 Once you’ve got this bit figured out, you have my permission to start writing.